 Outdoor Dining and Boundary Changes

-Many NSW restaurants now take advantage of “alfresco” dining.
-If you want to serve alcohol to customers sitting on the footpath or in a designated outdoor area, that space must be part of your licensed boundary.
+Many NSW restaurants now take advantage of alfresco dining opportunities.
+If you want to serve alcohol to customers seated on a footpath or in another designated outdoor area, that space must form part of your licensed boundary.

 Managing Fees and Ongoing Costs

-It is important to budget for more than just the initial application.
+Businesses should budget for more than just the initial application costs.

-• Application Fees: These are one-off costs paid when you first apply.
+• Application Fees: These are one-off costs paid when first applying for a licence.

-• Annual Fees: Once you have your licence, you must pay an annual fee to keep it active.
-Annual base fees and risk loadings (e.g., late‑trading risk loadings) are set by L&GNSW and can increase based on trading hours and compliance history .
+• Annual Fees: Once granted, the licence holder must pay annual fees to keep the licence active.
+L&GNSW sets annual base fees and risk loadings, including late-trading risk loadings, which may increase based on trading hours and compliance history.

-• Pro-rata Fees: If your licence is granted part-way through the year, you may only pay a portion of the annual fee for that first year.
+• Pro-rata Fees: If authorities grant your licence part-way through the year, you may only need to pay a portion of the annual fee for the first year.

-Because fees are updated every financial year, we recommend checking the official government fee schedule or seeking professional advice to get an exact figure for your budget.
+Because fees change each financial year, we recommend checking the official government fee schedule or seeking professional advice to obtain accurate figures for your budget.

 How We Can Help